indiqusdocs/apiculus/docs/Subscribers/Compute/Kubernetes/IngressNetworkingonKubernetesClusters.md

 Port forwarding allows external traffic to access specific services running within Kubernetes pods, enabling external communication with applications.

 1. Click the **ADD NETWORKING RULE** button, and a popover will open.
-2. Select **Port Forwarding**  from the list of networking options and then specify the following options.
+2. Select **Port Forwarding**  from the list of networking options and then specify the following options:
     1. Select the particular node from the list.
     2. Choose a Protocol from the available options, i.e., TCP, UDP.
     3. Enter the Public Start and End Port.